obezsmertnyi/aura/AURA.md

 ## 8. Start the API

-You can start the `das-api` service using one of the following methods:
+You can start the `das-api` service using one of the methods:

 **Option 1:** Run the following Docker Compose command: